June 27 & 28, 2015

-If thousands of pounds of sweetness is a wee bit too much, how about buying it by the quart?
+Start with buying some berry sweetness by the quart?
 Schmit’s Berry Farm, a local grower, provides the festival with the most ripe and juicy strawberries, available for purchase by the quart.
 Other tasty festival favorites include the “Original” Strawberry Brat, Strawberry Shortcake, Strawberry Pie, Strawberry Crepes, Strawberry Slush and Chocolate-Covered Strawberries as well as many other locally made delicacies.

 Berried out?
-Strawberry Festival’s many food vendors are sure to please any palate.
+Strawberry Festival’s many food vendors are sure to please any palate in the Festival Food Court.
 The popular Sunday morning all-you-can-eat Strawberry Pancake Breakfast takes place from 8:00-11:00 a.m. and is served by the Cedar Creek Settlement merchants.
-More than 1,000 customers get their fill of mouthwatering strawberry pancakes while listening to live music performed by Michael Drake outside along Cedar Creek.
+More than 1,000 customers get their fill of mouthwatering strawberry pancakes while listening to live music performed outside along Cedar Creek.

 For attendees with a taste for wine, Cedar Creek Winery’s Strawberry Blush Wine is a must – this and the winery’s other award-winning wines can be purchased by the glass during the festival.